Changing Landscapes: Unearthing London’s Past

 In Ontario, archaeology is regulated by the Ministry of Tourism, Culture, and Sport under the Ontario Heritage Act.
 Since 1974, this Act defines the process that evaluates, investigates, and manages cultural heritage resources that characterizes our province.
 New development within the city such as subdivisions, road widening, and sewer lines begins with an archaeological assessment by a Cultural Resource Management firm or licensed Archaeologist.
 If archaeological sites are found, further steps are taken to understand the heritage value of the site as well as placing it on the archaeological sites database maintained by the Ministry.
 Then an archaeological excavation of the site can be conducted to collect and preserve cultural heritage information.

 With the changing landscapes of our city, we are able to unearth history.
 Victoria Park is a great example of London’s changing landscapes.
 The earliest stage of Victoria Park begins with the construction of the Barracks in 1837 in response to the William Lyon Mackenzie Uprising taking hold of Upper Canada.
 With the rebellion gaining momentum in the area, elements of the British 32nd Regiment of Foot arrived by sleigh in January 1838.
 After an initial forest clearing of what is now downtown London, construction of the barracks and officers quarters began on the land of Victoria Park.
-Although the uprising never impacted London directly, the incoming regiments signalled a permanent population and economic
+Although the uprising never impacted London directly, the incoming regiments signaled a permanent population and economic increase.

 Changing Landscapes encourages you to investigate four separate areas of our city where archaeological sites have been investigated: Victoria Park, Springbank Park, Jackson District, and Kensall Park.
 Take the journey from London’s earliest settlements to see how these sites have evolved today.

 The exhibit opens at MOA on October 21, 2015.